tk0987/Neuron-APP/README.md

 # PROJECT DESCRIPTION

 Imagine, that you have just a small python board in application that process sensor data into project response.
 For example - autonomic vechicle.
 This ML tool should learn when to turn - without supervision of user.
 It should be also light for very low inference times on uC.

+Just script, as you dont need binaries here or 'lite' versions of libraries (eg. tensorflow)

 here is a trial - still under developement, but first results are promising.